 - The decision on the postponement of the execution of the contracted programs of public needs in culture and the conditions of payment for approved programs in special circumstances

-This measure allows a maximum of flexibility for contracted programs within the Ministry of Culture, the Croatian Audiovisual Center and the Foundation “Kultura Nova”.
+This measure allows a maximum of flexibility for contracted programs within the Ministry, the Croatian Audiovisual Center and the Foundation “Kultura Nova”.
 The measure insures a recognition of costs for the organization and an adapted structure of costs in order to ensure minimal liquidity in the cultural sector and prevent the collapse of the entire cultural value chain (creation, production, distribution and participation).
 This Decision ensured the retention of funds within the sector and enabled the payment for independent artists, part-time workers and those without permanent sources of income.

 - The Decision on the suspension of the revision of freelance artists to the payment of contributions for pension and health insurance from the state budget for a period of six months